tsoernes/pnid-ocr-extraction/docs/COMPARISON_GUIDE.md

 ### Position Comparison

+**By default, position/coordinate differences are IGNORED.** This is because:
+- Different extraction methods may use different coordinate systems
+- Position precision varies between sources (OCR vs. CAD vs. LLM)
+- Semantic graph comparison should focus on topology, not layout

+To include position comparison, use the `--include-positions` flag.

-Position differences are reported when:
+When position comparison is enabled, differences are reported when:
 - Both files have positions AND distance > 1.0 units
 - One file has position, the other doesn't